 Professional controls (adaptable to ZIMRA or tax practice settings):

-Refund governance: confirm refund decisions follow VAT s44 (set-off priority, return-filing holds).
+Refund governance: confirm refund decisions follow VAT section 44 (set-off priority, return-filing holds).

 Currency segregation checks: confirm ZWL and USD obligations treated separately; do not net across currencies in internal reconciliations because TaRMS disallows cross-currency offset.